bogzbonny/yeehaw/docs/03_architecture.md

 🚧 this doc is under construction 🚧

+ - The DrawRegion is only provided during drawing and not included within the context throughout in order to make it easier to send events/ call functions on an element from another event.
+If we required sending the DrawRegion into the element for these functions, it would make life difficult for the developer having to calculate the draw region for an Element from an arbitrary other element

 ## Event Routing

  -  Events which are not "captured" keep getting routed to other elements.